Workday/canvas-kit/modules/_labs/slider/react/README.md

 #### step: number

-> How much to increase or decrease the value by
+> How much to increase or decrease the value by when using the input slider.

 ---

-#### useInputRange: boolean
+#### showTextInput: boolean

-> If specified, the input box for the value will show up
+> If specified, this will show a text input to the right of the slider to manually enter the range value using number keys.

 ---

 #### onChange?: (newValue: number) => void

-> If specified, this callback is executed when the value is changed
+> If specified, this callback is executed when the value is changed.

 ---

 #### onSliderStartDrag?: (newValue: number) => void

-> If specified, this callback is executed when the mouse is pressed
+> If specified, this callback is executed when the mouse is pressed.

 ---

 #### onKeyDown?: (newValue: number) => void

-> If specified, this callback is executed when a key is pressed
+> If specified, this callback is executed when a key is pressed.

 ---

 #### onKeyUp?: (newValue: number) => void

-> If specified, this callback is executed when a key is released
+> If specified, this callback is executed when a key is released.

 ---

 #### onSliderEndDrag?: (newValue: number) => void

-> If specified, this callback is executed when the mouse is released
+> If specified, this callback is executed when the mouse is released.

 ---